tidyverse/tidyverse.org/content/blog/tidymodels-2023-q3/index.md

 ## Workshops

 One of the biggest areas of work for our team this quarter was getting ready for this year's [posit::conf](https://posit.co/conference/).
-This year, two 1-day workshops were available; "Introduction to tidymodels" and "Advanced tidymodels".
-All the material can be found on our workshop website [workshops.tidymodels.org](https://workshops.tidymodels.org/), with this workshop being archived as [posit::conf 2023 workshop](https://workshops.tidymodels.org/archive/2023-09-posit-conf/).
+This year, two 1-day workshops were available: "Introduction to tidymodels" and "Advanced tidymodels".
+All the material can be found on our workshop website [workshops.tidymodels.org](https://workshops.tidymodels.org/), with these workshops being archived as [posit::conf 2023 workshops](https://workshops.tidymodels.org/archive/2023-09-posit-conf/).

 Unless otherwise noted (i.e. not an original creation and reused from another source), these educational materials are licensed under Creative Commons Attribution [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).